kalbek/Recipe-App/README.md

 ### Run tests
 command to run:
 - bundle install
-- bundle exec rspec

-command to run for integration test:
+command to run all tests:
- - rails test:integration
+ - rails test

 ### Deployment